jkaewprateep/TF_filters_locations-2/README.md

 ```

 #### 🐑💬 Filters - location on plain background ####
+🐬🥀💬 The squeeze method is faster because with matrix manipulation property you do not need to re-create a new matrix with the same value but determine the axis to prevent recurring work problems.
 ```
 layer_1 = tf.keras.layers.Normalization(mean=3., variance=2.)( image_resized )
 layer_2 = tf.keras.layers.Normalization(mean=4., variance=6.)( layer_1 )